 - Professional resume layout and design hints

-Caretakers are also known as health or personal care aides, and the employment opportunities in this field are growing at an astonishing rate – 36 percent over the coming decade, according to the Bureau of Labor Statistics.
+Caregivers are also known as health or personal care aides, and the employment opportunities in this field are growing at an astonishing rate – 36 percent over the coming decade, according to the Bureau of Labor Statistics.

 What does a caregiver do?

 Given the high cost of nursing home care, many families look for caregivers who can make elderly, ill and disabled family members comfortable in their own homes.
 Just over half of care workers are employed in these types of services handling daily cooking, cleaning, transportation and medical tasks.
 Many others work in assisted living communities, nursing homes, hospice care and facilities for adults with disabilities.
-In such facilities, caretakers move, bathe and change patients, clean up after meals and messes, and help patients take their medication or follow routines.
+In such facilities, caregivers move, bathe and change patients, clean up after meals and messes, and help patients take their medication or follow routines.
 They also spend time getting to know patients and encouraging them to lead social and fulfilling lives.

-How to write a caretaker resume
+How to write a caregiver resume

 - The resume header